 The Arrow United EAV-66 uses vertically mounted chevron blades to reject wind driven rain.

 Hurricane louvers may also have two sets of blades in the frame, one set horizontal and one set vertical.
-At MCDLG, we call these Combination Stationary louvers because they contain two sets of stationary blades.
+At MCDLG, we call them Combination Stationary louvers because they contain two sets of stationary blades.
 Read how they reject rainwater without compromising airflow in our Newsstand article.
 MCDLG brands offer several combination stationary louvers, including our EA-731-D Series and EA-531-D Series hurricane louvers, both listed for AMCA 540 and AMCA 550.
 The EA-531-D Series also has an AMCA ratings seal for Wind Driven Rain and Air Performance.
 You can find out more about these louvers on Product Pro.

 Built to Withstand the Worst